mozilla/bedrock/docs/coding.rst

         ga_title='This is Firefox',
         desc='Firefox is an awesome web browser.',
         link_cta='Click here to install',
-        link_url='mozilla.org/firefox',
+        link_url=url('firefox.new')
       )}}

-Because component styles are not global, we still have to import the page-specific Protocol styles in SCSS:
+Because not all component styles are global, we still have to import the page-specific Protocol styles in SCSS:

 .. code-block:: css